elenavanengelenmaslova/kotlin-object-oriented-programming/slides.md

 <v-clicks>

-- Transforming Data: Convert objects to formats like JSON for storage or transmission.
+- Transforming Data: Convert objects to formats like JSON (JavaScript Object Notation) for storage or transmission.

 - Auto Serialization: Kotlin data classes are naturally suited for serialization due to their simplicity.